fndomariano/data-studies/README.md

 # Data Studies

-The objective this repository is store my studies about data.
+The objective of this repository is to store my studies about data.
 I like to write about them and I will let here links to my blog posts too.

 ## Install